Case study brief: Website design and development for the LLR Academy

 The team at HeX work collaboratively, ensuring that projects like LLR can be completed within the strict turnaround times.
 Understanding the requirements of the build was the first step of managing the project, doing this meant we were able to set out a project plan for LLR, giving them clarity on what was to be delivered.
 The next phase was the designing of the site, ensuring that it met the requirements that LLR had given us.

 Despite working remotely due to COVID-19, HeX had virtual infrastructure that allowed teams to collaborate on the project without needing to meet up.
-Our collaborative process ensured the quickest turnaround time possible for LLR, ensuring that their site could go live as quickly as possible to be of most benefit to NHS teams dealing with critical patient care.
+Our collaborative process ensured the quickest turnaround time possible.

 Developing an easy to use and responsive website in WordPress